sulphuric/Nexuiz-Rocketminsta-Color-Chat/README.md

 nexuiz.exe

 Caution:
-i) Give some time to download after u press K - mostly some milliseconds ii) There are some obvious limitations since an web address is used as an input chat.
+i) Allow some time to download after u press K - 1 sec or so. ii) There are some obvious limitations since an web address is used as an input chat.
 For instance the input "+" is lost during the web transaction, instead %2B should be used.